Ferrell, Nowitzki lead Mavericks to 118-107 win over Nuggets

 UP NEXT

-Nuggets: Host the Cavaliers on Wednesday.
-The Nuggets play LeBron James and company after winning 126-117 on Saturday in Cleveland.
+Nuggets: Host the Cavaliers on Wednesday after winning 126-117 on Saturday in Cleveland.

 Mavericks: Three days off before another home game against Memphis on Saturday.